weaveworks/weave-gitops-private/docs/weps/WEP-001-Weave-gitops-core.md

     10. If wego has been configured to commit to the main branch, this step will be unnecessary
 5. GitOps runtime engages to deliver the WeGOApp to the cluster

-The operations against the GitServer will be performed using the users credentials from the machine where `wego add` is executed.
+The operations against the GitServer will be performed using the users credentials from the machine where `wego app add` is executed.
 In future phases, we will require SSH keys and/or API tokens stored as secrets within the cluster to perform these operations.

-Additional `wego add` invocations using the same cluster and wego repo will
+Additional `wego app add` invocations using the same cluster and wego repo will